 My Woodland Garden

-In this slide show, I’ll show you how clearings were made, how paths were constructed to create a sense of mystery in the garden, and how the addition of a gurgling pond, comfortable seating, and colorful woodland plants (with suggestions for specific varieties) all contribute to making this former eyesore a wonderful and shady retreat.
-(And if you promise not to tell anyone, I’ll even show you my “Secret Garden,” which is hidden within the woodland one.)
+But, clearings were made, paths were constructed to create a sense of mystery in the garden, and the addition of a gurgling pond, comfortable seating, and colorful woodland plants all contributed to making this former eyesore a wonderful and shady retreat.

 Now, before this thicket could perform its Cinderella act, it had to be cleared of weeds and debris.
 By “debris,” I mean hubcaps, old tires, beer cans, and other trash deposited there by the previous owner.
 I also removed from the site about 80 wild sumac trees.
 Sumac, if you have never encountered it, is the weediest of all weed trees.
 But sumac is soft-wooded and shallow rooted, and therefore not too difficult to saw down and then dig up.